Kharouk/anagram-time/README.md

 ## Development Process - Wednesday (30 Minutes):
 My focuses in this period were **writing tests**, **refactoring**, and **importing the wordlist** file.

+I used Jest and Enzyme for Testing, two testing frameworks I am new to.

 ## Available Scripts